sdyy6211/plant-segmentation/README.md

 ### Reverse selection of the bounding box of the detected objects

 Since I would like to crop the area of plants, and further refine them using the second model, I need to obtain the coordinates of a bounding box of the segmented objects based on its maximum and minimum vertical and horizontal coordinates.
-This is achieved by using DBSCAN of sklearn (https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) in *get_region_v2* of *utils_d.py*, which is an unsupervised clustering algorithm that automatically partitions disjoint objects.
+This is achieved by using DBSCAN of sklearn (https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html), which is an unsupervised clustering algorithm that automatically partitions disjoint objects.
 Therefore, distinguishing objects within a class can be partitioned to be drawn an individual bounding box.
 Once the coordinates of each object are determined, bounding boxes of each disjoint object can be drawn as shown by the following figure.

 ![](https://github.com/sdyy6211/Dissertation_Image_segmentation/blob/master/gitpic/fig7_annotations_with_rect.png)
 |:--:|